 Innovations in metal smelting such as the crucibles employed, particularly for the process of cementation where a low melting point metal is vapourised and alloyed with annother such as in the production of Brass.
 Such a technique might have been used for fine glassware which was doped with traces metals such as gold to change its colour behaviour with light.

 Our calendar, thanks to Julius Caesar (who used “foreign” astronomers from Roman dominions to get it right).
 January was after the two faced god Janus.
-February was after “Februa” the wips used in a popular festivity held in February.
+February was after “Februa” the whips used in a popular festivity held in February.
 March is for the god Mars (beginning of the war season in fact) and so on.
 July and August are quite interesting: July was renamed in honour of Julius Caesar and August renamed in honour of Emperor Augustus.
 September used to be the seventh month way back before the Julian calendar (Septem) October was the eigth, November the ninth, december the tenth.
 When they shifted to a twelve month calendar based on the Solar cycle rather than the lunar one they simply added the two month without actually changing the old numbered names so the twelfth month was actually called “tenth” and it still is today!

-The Saturnalia were celebrated until the 25th of December and involved an exchange of gifts.
+Some of the Western world’s religious festivities: The Saturnalia were celebrated until the 25th of December and involved an exchange of gifts.
 Christ and the god Mithras were both born on the 25th.
 It is not surprising that several old Roman feasts and festivities were absorbed into the Christian religion which eventually prevailed and set many of our modern festivities.
 Incidentally the 25th is when the days start getting longer again and so it isn’t surprising that a pastoral society should regard it highly from the earliest of times.

 A huge variety of commercialised creams, lipsticks and cosmetics

 Candles – sticks of animal fat which the legionaries could even eat in times of starvation.